Rome Pantheon Tickets

 The Oculus

-When you enter, you see a vast cylindrical space which is filled with Corinthian columns and niches as well as some of the impressive collection of art that it has has amassed over time.
+As visitors enter the Pantheon they are greeted by a vast cylindrical space which is filled with Corinthian columns and niches as well as some of the impressive collection of art that it has amassed over time.

 The Pantheon has influenced countless architects throughout history with its dome serving as a source of inspiration for other structures such as the Florence Cathedral and St. Peter's Basilica.